Fiona Benson (poet)

 Fiona Benson (born 1978) is an English poet.
-Her collections have been shortlisted for the T.S.
-Eliot Prize in 2015 and 2019.
-Vertigo and Ghost (2019) won Forward Prizes for best collection.
+Her collections have been shortlisted for the T. S. Eliot Prize in 2014, 2019, and 2022.
+Vertigo and Ghost (2019) won the Forward Prize for Poetry for Best Collection.

 Biography

 Benson was born in Wroughton, England.
-She received her Master of Letters and PhD in English from Saint Andrew’s University, Scotland, where she wrote her dissertation on the Ophelia figure in Early Modern Drama.
-She is resident in Thorverton, Devon.
+She received her Master of Letters and PhD in English from University of St Andrews in Scotland, where she wrote her dissertation on the Ophelia figure in early modern drama.
+She lives in Thorverton, Devon with her husband James Meredith and their daughters Isla and Rose.

 Benson was a recipient of an Eric Gregory Award in 2006.
 The award is given by the Society of Authors to British poets under 30.
-Her work was included in Faber New Poets (2009) and her debut collection, Bright Travellers was published in 2014 by Cape Poetry.
+Her work was included in Faber New Poets (2009) and her debut collection, Bright Travellers, was published in 2014 by Cape Poetry.

-Benson was shortlisted for the T.S.
-Eliot Prize for her poetry collection, Bright Travellers (2015) and also for Vertigo and Ghost (2019).
+Benson was shortlisted for the T. S. Eliot Prize for her poetry collections Bright Travellers (2014), Vertigo and Ghost (2019), and Ephemeron (2022).
+The poem "Androgeus" was shortlisted for the 2021 Forward Prize for Best Single Poem.
+It comes from a long mythic sequence retelling the minotaur myth, which tries to reinstate Pasiphaë, the minotaur’s mother, at the centre of the story.
+This sequence is included in Ephemeron.

+In 2025, Benson published her fourth collection, Midden Witch.
+The volume deals with witchcraft, herbalism, folk tales, and motherhood, taking particular inspiration from the County Durham witch trials, the influence of which leads to the inclusion of various Durham dialect words in the poems.